shrikant-ror/TempJava/README.md

 3) **protected:** - accessible only to classes that subclass your class directly within the current or different package
 4) **public** - accessible from any class

 ## static class vs singleton class

 Static class always a inner class and static class can create multiple objects.
 All object have different reference value.

 But on the other hand SingleTon class can have only single object because every object reference variable have same reference value.

+## Explain final, finalize() and finally?

+- **final:**
+  1) final key word can be used for class,method and variables.
+  2) A final class cannot be subclassed and it prevents other programmers from subclassing a secure class to invoke insecure methods.
+  3) A final method can't be overridden.
+  4) A final variable can't change from it's initialize value.

+- **finalize():**
+finalize() method is used just before an object is destroyed and can be called just prior to garbage collection.

+- **finally:**
+   1) finally, a key word used in exception handling,creates a block of code that will be executed after a try/catch block has completed and before the code following the try//catch block.
+   2) The finally block will execute whether or not an exception is thrown.
+   3) For example , if a method opens a file upon exit,then you will not want the code that closes the file to be bypassed by the exception-handling mechanism.
+This finally keyword is designed to address this contingency.

+## Difference between volatile and transient keywords

 ## What are the characteristics of Java 8?
 (SHORT)
 1) Lambda expressions